 The undergraduate intercollegiate biochemistry program prepares students for

-collaborative effort between the Davis College’s Division of Animal and
+The program is a collaborative effort between the Davis College’s Division of Animal and

-NutritionalSciences and the Departments of Biology and Chemistry in the Eberly College
+NutritionalSciences and the Departments of Biology and Chemistry in the Eberly College of Arts and Sciences.

 How will I focus my studies?